Steel Upper Body Workout

 Never forget the basic golden rules when performing every exercise.

 These rules essential to get the best from your workout routine.
 Keep them in mind and heart.
-No amount of expertise can make you leave out these basic rules.

 |Dips on Straight Bar||1||20|